-It was an honor and pleasure to be discussant for a panel on Margaret Mead and Jared Diamond: Past Publics, Current Engagements, organized by Alex Golub for the 2013 American Anthropological Association meetings.
-I had the opportunity to read and comment on papers by Alex Golub, Nancy Lutkehaus, Ira Bashkow, Maureen Anne Molloy, Jim Roscoe, and Paul Shankman.
-My comments from the conference are below, focusing on Jared Diamond and the future of public anthropology.
+In 2013 I had the honor and pleasure to be discussant for a panel on Margaret Mead and Jared Diamond.
+Alex Golub organized Past Publics, Current Engagements for the 2013 American Anthropological Association meetings.
+I read and commentted on papers by Alex Golub, Nancy Lutkehaus, Ira Bashkow, Maureen Anne Molloy, Jim Roscoe, and Paul Shankman.
+I focused my comments on Jared Diamond and the future of public anthropology.

 Jared Diamond as Public Anthropology